research41/stata-mcp/README.md

 ## Demo

-Watch how this extension enhances your Stata workflow with VS Code and AI assistance:
+Watch how this extension enhances your Stata workflow with Cursor (or VS Code) and AI assistance:

 ![Stata MCP Extension Demo](images/demo_highres2.gif)